annasapsfordfrancis/PrincessTowerEscapeGame/Readme.md

 ### TurnSystem
 (TurnSystem GameObject)

-#### Start
+#### Start()
 Sets the game state to start, displays the level beginning message and spawns the player at the player spawn location.

 #### RegisterEnemy(GameObject enemy)
 Adds enemy to a list of enemies in play.
 Called by the enemy spawners on each enemy.

 #### StartPlayerTurn()
-Calls the player manager StartTurn method.
+Calls the player manager StartTurn() method.
 Called by the start button at the beginning of each level.

 #### EndPlayerTurn()
-Calls StartEnemyTurn.
-Called by the player manager.
+Calls StartEnemyTurn().
+Called by the PlayerManager script.

 #### StartEnemyTurn()
 If there are enemies in play it changes the game state to ENEMYTURN and sets the current enemy to the first one in the EnemiesInPlay list.